jungyup/algorithm-datastructure/README.md

 # Algorithm / Data Structure
 This repository contains solutions to coding problems based on Data Structures and Algorithms.\
-Question desciption will be on solution if the question link is not available.
+Question desciption will be on solution if the question link is not available.\
+Some Questions are CodeSignal, which you may need register to able to see the url.
+However, questions will be included in solution for those questions.

 ### :pushpin: Array